 Typical commercial buildings include:

-Our principal inspector, Lee Ottewell, has been inspecting buildings since 1988.
-He undertakes building inspections for both residential and commercial clients, as well consulting services to government organizations (including BC Housing, VIHA etc.).
-He teaches new inspectors through Ashton College.
+Our principal inspector, Lee Ottewell, undertakes building inspections for both residential and commercial clients, as well consulting services to Government organizations (including BC Housing, VIHA etc.).
 He is also a volunteer inspector for the Victoria Heritage Foundation.
+He teaches new inspectors through Ashton College in Vancouver and he is also on the HIABC errors and insurance committee.
+He has been inspecting since 1988 and over that period has inspected thousands of buildings.

 In August of 1999, the American Society for Testing Materials (ASTM) published a standard guide for performing property condition assessments.
 The purpose of the guide is to define good commercial and customary practice.
 As the Canadian Standards Association (CSA) does not have a comparable standard, we therefore follow the ASTM standard for due diligence, pre-purchase, pre-lease, or post-lease inspections here in Canada.